Understanding HTML as a Beginner

 HTML Paragraph Tags

-Like the heading, paragraphs in HTML also begin with the tag which tells the browser that the HTML element should appear as a paragraph.
-HTML paragraph allows you to structure the content of your web page into a more seamless and engaging read.
-Once again the tag starts with the opening tag <p> and ends with the closing tag </p>.
+HTML paragraph allows you to structure the content of your web page into a seamless and engaging read.
+The paragraph tags also start with the opening tag <p> and end with the closing tag </p>.
 Here is the structure for paragraphs in HTML

 <p> this is the first paragraph</p>